 A: NYSARC Trust Services offers programs to assist individuals with any type of disability as defined by Social Security Law Section 1614(A)(3) [42 USC §1382C(A)(3)].
 This includes anyone who is unable to engage in substantial gainful activity (SGA) for a period in excess of one year due to a medically determined physical or mental impairment/s.

 A: We encourage you to consult with an attorney or other professional before making a decision.
-However, depending on your situation an attorney may not be required to join one a NYSARC Community Trust.
+However, depending on your situation, an attorney may not be required to join one a NYSARC pooled trust.

 A: With benefits at risk, we understand the need to open a trust quickly.
 Most of our trusts can be opened within 48 hours.
 To expedite trust approvals, contact us as early as possible and we will work with you to get an account set up as quickly as possible.

-A: You can open a pooled trust with NYSARC for as little as $300.00.
-Our other trust programs require larger initial deposits.
+A: You can open a pooled trust with NYSARC for as little as $300.
+Other trust programs require larger initial deposits.
 For more information, review this helpful Trust Comparison Chart.

 However, we also offer trust programs that allow any funds, or a portion of the funds, that remain in a trust account upon the death of a Beneficiary to be distributed as designated within your trust agreement.